 \subsection{Quasistationary states after general inhomogeneous quenches}

 Let us now look at a more general inhomogeneous quench.
-We consider the case in which the system is prepared in the ground state of a Hamiltonian of the form \eqref{eq:FP_hamiltonian}, but where the chemical potential $h_x$ depends non-trivially on the position.
+We consider the case in which the system is prepared in the ground state of a Hamiltonian of the form \eqref{eq:FP_hamiltonian}, but with a chemical potential $h_x$ depending non-trivially on the position.
 At $t=0$ the chemical potential is then changed to a homogeneous value $h_x=h$ for all $x$ and the system is left to evolve unitarily.